treeverse/lakeFS/design/open/epsilon-unity/epsilon-unity-exporter.md

 * OSS users will need to implement hooks.
 (Running hooks is surprisingly difficult to do in the OSS lakeFS code unless we assume a very particular runtime environment.
 But particular users may prefer to build their own.)
+* Much of this work could be a canary on the road to rewriting Delta Lake files as part of a merge.

 [Delta Transaction Log Protocol]:  https://github.com/delta-io/delta/blob/master/PROTOCOL.md